turing-mine/rocket-sled/README.md

 Some debugging messages will display, along with the port that the server is listening to.
 If the server can't determine the ip address, it will display as localhost:80 or localhost:8080, depending on what other ports are already in use.
 Open a new tab in your browser and point it to that.

-localhost/photonic is a test page to upload files.  localhost/upload is the success page.
+localhost/camera is the view to upload files.  localhost/upload is the success page.
 You can list the uploaded files in the `rocket-sled/uploads` directory.
 If you are running the app on a mobile phone, your camera is the default upload source choice, making this an ideal framework for a selfie app.

 To stop the app, type: `npm stop`